Disclaimer! This chapter contains explicit language and may not be suitable for younger readers

 ‘No way?
 His parents?
 He’s serious about you, isn’t he?’

 ‘I think so…’ Absentmindedly Taïga strokes Minuit’s back.
-‘And what about you?’
+‘But I feel weird going out with him.’

 ‘You know what I mean!
 Linn… Have you already?
 You know… Done it?’